-The objective of Initial Attack is to conduct safe fire suppression in a timely, effective, and efficient response to wildland fires.
-The appropriate action will be defined and given as objectives to the Initial Attack Incident Commander.
+The objective of initial attack is to suppress wildland fire in a timely, effective, and efficient manner.
+The appropriate action will be defined and given as objectives to the initial attack incident commander.
 The first and most important objective will be to provide for firefighter and public safety.
-Managers are encouraged to provide the basics to Fire Cause Determination commensurate with their position in the unit fire organization.
+Managers are encouraged to provide the basics to fire cause determination commensurate with their position in the unit fire organization.